arthur-nery/rothko-painting/README.md

-# Photo Gallery
+# Rothko Painting
-This project consists of learning more about the flexbox property and applying it in a photo gallery.
+This project focus on studying and learning CSS properties while building a static site with a paint of Rothko.